ibm-cloud-docs/openwhisk/openwhisk_packages.md

 ## Share a package
 {: #openwhisk_packages_share}

-After the actions and Feeds that comprise a package are debugged and tested, the package can be shared with all {{site.data.keyword.openwhisk_short}} users.
+After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all {{site.data.keyword.openwhisk_short}} users.
 Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author {{site.data.keyword.openwhisk_short}} Rules and sequence actions.

 1. Share the package with all users:
   ```